miurahr/py7zr/docs/archive_format.rst

 A type of special files is indicated as file attribute.
 Further attribute of special file is stored as a content.

-Compliant client CAN skip record of special files on extraction.
+Compliant client MAY skip record of special files on extraction.

 Symbolic links